 What is GraXpert?

-GraXpert is an open-source software tool designed for astrophotographers who need to correct brightness gradients in their images.
-These gradients can be caused by a variety of factors, including light pollution, vignetting, or natural sky glow.
+GraXpert is an open-source software tool that corrects brightness gradients in astrophotography images.
+A variety of factors, including light pollution, vignetting, or natural sky glow, can cause these gradients.
 GraXpert offers a simple yet effective interface that makes it easy to correct these issues, even for beginners.

 Why Remove Gradients?